VanessaAoki/YouTubeClone/README.md

 </p>

 # YouTube Clone
 This project aims to clone the style from a [YouTube](https://www.youtube.com) video page, including header, video player, recommended videos, author and video informations, comments section, and footer.
-This is a one page only project.
+This is a one page only project and it's not responsive, working best on large screens (1620px or more).

-> This project is a re-do of the first project from the HTML & CSS module from Microverse, and I'm using only Vanilla, which menas no frameworks nor preprocessors;
+> This project is a re-do of the first project from the HTML & CSS module from Microverse, and I'm using only Vanilla, which means no frameworks nor preprocessors;

 ## Getting Started